-- If you had someone create or do this work on your behalf (paid or not), then it’s contract cheating.
+- If you had someone or a computer program create or do this work on your behalf (paid or not), then it’s contract cheating.

 Giving or receiving help for assignments without prior approval from your instructor.
 During any assignment, any help (such as books, notes, calculators, technology, internet resources, or conversations with others) is considered unauthorized unless the instructor explicitly allows it.
 Examples include, but are not limited to: